AL

 - Inspect sensors: If the alarm persists with normal temperature and a closed door, test the cabinet thermistor and door switch as described in their respective procedures.

-Note: Persistent false alarms with good sensors and door switch usually indicate a failing main control board, which should be replaced by a professional.
+Note: Persistent false alarms with good sensors and a door switch usually indicate a failing main control board, which should be replaced by a professional.

 Advertisements